acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 1. Industry trends
 1. Technology insights

-# Writing and posting blogs

-As a member of **AG**, you will have the opportunity to showcase your writing skills.
-You can share your knowledge and ideas over beautifully crafted blogs that reach millions.
-Our blog topics include:

-1. Feature updates and walkthrough
-1. Product reviews
-1. Tips for smart business growth
-1. New SaaS worth integrating
-1. Tips for smart remote working
-1. Steps to build tech features
-1. Industry trends
-1. Technology insights

 ## How to write blogs

 The first thing you should do before you start writing a blog is to read what others have written about similar topics.
 It will give you a broader scope and better results.